Kong/docs.konghq.com/CONTRIBUTING.md

 Guideline](https://github.com/Kong/kong/blob/master/CONTRIBUTING.md#contributing)
 instead.

-When contributing, be aware of a few things:
+When contributing, be aware of these few things:

 - Documentation for Kong Hub listings, which includes all Kong Inc.-published and community-published plugins and integrations lives in the `app/_hub`